BrentGrammer/PROGNOTES/Testing/TDD.md

 - in the new class with the extracted logic, rename variables if unclear to more meaningful names
 - Extract pieces of logic to small functions that read logically one after the other in a predictable way.

-### The need for tests

-- Decreases debugging and increases devlopment speed.
-- **Eliminates fear of changing the code to prevent rot.**

-#### Tests serve as documentation for how to use the system

-- If you want to know how to create an object in the system, there are unit tests that create that object every way that it can be created.
-- How do I call an API function?
-There are unit tests that call that API function every way it can be called.
-- Tests stay in sync with the application code.
-They are low level documentation of the system.

-#### **Writing tests first force you to write production code that is testable** - i.e. the code will be decoupled

-- Writing tests first also prevents you from taking shortcuts that are tempting when writing the tests after the fact.
-Some code might be hard to test, and you've already tested it manually, so you take shortcuts in the test afterwards.

 ## [Bowling Game Demonstration](https://cleancoders.com/episode/clean-code-episode-6-p2)